+As a further operational risk mitigation mechanism, Allfunds Bank has an insurance policy in order to transfer some risks that are not intended to be assumed.
+The insurance policy has a high level of coverage through several concepts, and a specific cybersecurity policy in addition.
 The frequency and severity of operational risk may change regardless of the stability of the operating processes.
 Therefore, the continuous application of operational risk management and control processes (i.e. a permanent review of indicators or execution of the self-assessment exercise at least once a year, among others) is considered essential to a proper management of this risk.
-Previously mentioned, there are three special circumstances in which Allfunds Bank control and monitor potential changes on the operational risk profile: the launching of new services, activities, processes or systems, relevant organizational changes and outsourcing of activities/processes.
+Previously there are three mentioned. special circumstances in which Allfunds Bank control and monitor potential changes on the operational risk profile: the launching of new services, activities, processes or systems, relevant organizational changes outsourcing of activities/processes.